Travel to New York City during Covid-19: What you need to know before you go

 Who can go

-New York is subject to CDC rules, meaning travel from Europe's Schengen area, UK, Ireland, China, Iran and Brazil is not permitted.
+New York is subject to US government rules, meaning travel from Brazil, China, the European Schengen Area, Iran, Ireland, South Africa and the United Kingdom is not permitted.
 Exemptions are available for US citizens, family members or permanent residents.
 Travel from all other countries is allowed.

-Additionally, following the discovery of the new variant in the UK, any traveler arriving from the UK must present a negative PCR test before boarding their flight.

-Travelers from out of state are allowed into New York State, but must undertake a PCR test three days prior to arrival, then self-isolate for three days, and take another test.
+Travelers from out of state are allowed into New York State, but must undertake a Covid-19 PCR test within three days before arrival, then self-isolate for three days, and take another test.
 Those who choose not to take tests must quarantine for 14 days.
-Those from states contiguous to New York are exempt from the testing regime, but must fill out a form.
+Those from states contiguous to New York are exempt from the testing regime but must fill out this form.

 What are the restrictions?

 New York City has stringent measures for those traveling both domestically and internationally.
-Those from contiguous states are not subject to testing or quarantine restrictions, but travelers from all other US states must undertake a PCR test three days prior to arrival, then self-isolate for three days, before taking another test.
+Those from contiguous states are not subject to testing or quarantine restrictions, but travelers from all other US states must undertake a PCR test within three days before arrival, then self-isolate for three days, before taking another test.

+And as of January 26, every air traveler entering the US needs a negative Covid-19 test result.
+Passengers will be required to get a viral test within three days before their flight to the US departs, and to provide documentation of their lab results, or documentation of having recovered from Covid-19.

-International travelers from from level 2 (moderate risk -- just 13 destinations worldwide) and level 3 (high risk, currently only Saint Lucia and Saint Barthelemy) destinations, as defined by the CDC's Travel Health Notice, must follow the same rules.
-Full instructions can be found on the Covid-19 travel advisory site.
-All those staying in hotels and short term rentals must complete a Traveler Health Form before their arrival.
+All those staying in hotels and short-term rentals in New York must complete a Traveler Health Form before their arrival.

-Travelers who leave New York State to a non-contiguous state for less than 24 hours do not have to take a test before returning.
+Travelers who leave New York State to a noncontiguous state for less than 24 hours do not have to take a test before returning.
 However, they must fill out a traveler health form and take a test four days after their return.

 What's the Covid situation?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.